jonathanvdc/cs-wasm/README.md

 ### Other fun stuff

 There are lots of things you can do with `cs-wasm`.
 Drop me a GitHub issue if you'd like a chat.

+## Contributing

+Want to help out?
+Thanks!
+That's awesome!
+You're very welcome to open an issue or send a pull request.